somasis/lux/README.md

 # lux, a linux kernel updater

-A [ISC-licensed](LICENSE) kernel tree updater which takes care of getting a kernel tree, fetching incremental updates to it, configuration, and installation, in a simple process which takes out the grunt work from updating.
+An [ISC-licensed](LICENSE) kernel tree updater which takes care of getting a kernel tree, fetching incremental updates to it, configuration, and installation, in a simple process which takes out the grunt work from updating.